Table of Contents

 You can definitely clean your car windows at any time you want.
 However, for the best results, we suggest doing it after you’ve finished cleaning the rest of your car.
 This way you can ensure that all the dirt and debris that drips down from the roof and hood during the washing process doesn’t end up on your windows.

 In any case, most auto glass cleaners require you to work indoors or find a cool, shady spot.
 Otherwise, the product evaporates too quickly.
-Undrdog’s Window Warsh isn’t like that!
+Undrdog’s Window Warsh is different!
 It’s completely safe to use outside, even in direct sunlight.

 Before you begin cleaning, remove all the debris that has been collecting in the wiper blade area.
 You can do this by hand, or use a vacuum cleaner with an appropriate attachment.